xiix0/scam/README.md

-You will engage in a profitable business activity.
+Don't get stuck in a closet -- wear yourself out.